On this page

 2. In the Warehouse Destination section, click Big Query.

-3. On the Getting Started tab, select the data you'd like to export and the export's cadence.
+3. On the Getting Started tab, select the data you want to export and the export's cadence.
 You can Export events ingested today and moving forward, Export all merged Amplitude IDs, or both.
-For events, you can also specify filtering conditions to only export events that meet certain criteria.
+For events, you can also specify filtering conditions to export only events that meet certain criteria.

 4. Review the schemas for the Event table and the Merge IDs table and click Next.